lapatric/rl-cartpole/README.md

 ### Setting up SSH access

 To begin, we create a *public-private key pair* which we will use to connect to the cloud via SSH.
 Upon using the `ssh-keygen` command as specified below, you'll be prompted to specify a name and secret passphrase for your key pair.
 We'll name our key "lambda_ai" and leave the passphrase blank.
-Finally, we use `chmod` to restrict the access permissions to your private key in order to keep it safe.
+Finally, we use `chmod` to restrict the access permissions to our private key, thus keeping it safe.

 ```bash
 cd ~/.ssh